 Each workshop has to sell a minimum number of tickets to break even before it can make a profit.
 So if we have reached that number, but then have to refund ticket or two, it can make that workshop unprofitable.
 If it's unprofitable, we wont be able to pay our staff and overheads, and eventually we'll have to stop running workshops.
 And we don't want to do that!

 We used to let people reschedule and get refunds right up to the last minute.
 But quickly we realised why most event organisers don’t do that – it causes an unmanageable level of uncertainty.
 Once a class we ran had ten people booked on it.
 Eight of them were friends, and then the day before they all cancelled and booked on a different day.
 Our class ended up with two people on it and made a big loss.
 The other class was full, yes, but it would probably would have been anyway, even if the 8 friends hadn't booked on it.
-We also noticed that letting people cancel at the last moment mean that if it was really rainy day, a full class would be suddenly half empty from being full up.
+We also saw that letting people cancel at the last moment meant that if it was really rainy day, a full class would be suddenly half empty from being full up.
 People were booking without being 100% sure they could make it, and then cancelling at the last moment.
 That kind of uncertainty is just not sustainable for us financially.

 5.We have to work double-hard to sell a ticket twice

 It’s quite hard work selling tickets!
 We have to make a real effort to stand out above all the other thousands of events that go on in London, and that means that we put a lot of time and also advertising money to promote each of our events.
 Once an event has a certain number of tickets sold, we change our marketing efforts to focus something else.
 If we give a refund on a ticket, then we have to re-sell that ticket, we’ve put double the effort into selling it.
 Too much of that, and it makes the tickets unprofitable.
-In the old says when we did do refunds – it took ages to process them all.
-We need to focus on creating fab workshops, not admin
+In the old days when we did do refunds – it took ages to process them all.
+We need to focus on creating fab workshops, not admin and marketing

 A lot of people ask us to waive our policy for special circumstances.
 It’s impossible though to set a rule that is fair about what is a special circumstance.
 To different people this means different things.
 We have to be consistent to be fair.
 We know its frustrating to have to miss a class, particularly if it’s due to circumstances beyond your control, such as illness or being let down by someone else.
 But for all the reasons above, we cannot waive our policy for special circumstances.
+If you'd like to see the Citizen's Advise Bureau's information on ticket refunds, please see here https://www.citizensadvice.org.uk/consumer/event-tickets/event-tickets/getting-a-refund-on-an-event-ticket/

 Thank you for taking the time to consider this, and if you really can’t make the class, please do get in touch as we will post you any kit that was included in the cost of the class, send you a discount code for the future to ease the frustration a little.